BJP MLAs apologise to BSF for 'derogatory' words used against force, passage of Assembly resolution | Law-Order

 - India

-The acrimony between the TMC and the BJP intensified on Thursday, as a delegation of saffron party MLAs, led by Suvendu Adhikari, visited the BSF office near here to apologise for the ''derogatory remarks'' made against the force by a ruling party MLA and the passage of Assembly resolution opposing the enhancement of the paramilitary force’s jurisdiction.
+The acrimony between the TMC and the BJP intensified on Thursday, as a delegation of saffron party MLAs led by Leader of the Opposition Suvendu Adhikari, visited the BSF office near here to apologise for the ''derogatory remarks'' made against the force by a ruling party MLA and the passage of Assembly resolution opposing the enhancement of the paramilitary force’s jurisdiction.

-The TMC hit back, alleging that the BJP was trying to turn the BSF into its ''frontal organisation''.
+The Trinamool Congress hit back, alleging that the BJP was trying to turn the BSF into its ''frontal organisation''.

-The ruling party's Dinhata MLA, Udayan Guha, recently accused the BSF of ''touching women inappropriately'' in border areas under the garb of frisking.

 ''We visited the BSF office to apologise to its personnel for the derogatory language used against them in the Assembly as well as for the resolution that was passed by TMC MLAs against the extension of the force's jurisdiction in the state.
 As legislators of that same Assembly, we thought it is necessary that we apologise on their behalf,'' Adhikari said after the meeting.